Using NASA Earth Science Data to Help Manage Water Resources in the Navajo Nation: A Data Chat with Vickie Ly

 What data products did you use to create DSAT?

 We’ve created two versions of DSAT at this point.
-DSAT 1.0 integrates TRMM, GPM, and PRISM [Parameter elevation Regression on Independent Slopes Model] data.
-With DSAT 2.0, we decided to integrate Climate Hazards group InfraRed Precipitation with Station, or CHIRPS, data, which is a 30-plus year quasi-global climate data set with higher resolution data.
-CHIRPS satellite data come from the [University of California] Santa Barbara Climate Hazards Group and affiliated research groups; TRMM data are used to calibrate [CHIRPS] data, which are further calibrated using precipitation data from ground-based sensors.
+DSAT 1.0 integrates TRMM, GPM, and Parameter elevation Regression on Independent Slopes Model (PRISM) data.
+With DSAT 2.0, we decided to integrate Climate Hazards group InfraRed Precipitation with Station (CHiRPS) data, which is a 30-plus year quasi-global climate data set with higher resolution data.
+CHIRPS satellite data come from the University of California-Santa Barbara Climate Hazards Group and affiliated research groups; TRMM data are used to calibrate CHIRPS data, which are further calibrated using precipitation data from ground-based sensors.
 What is great about CHIRPS data is that they satisfy the SPI requirement of having 30 years of precipitation data.
 So, it was a perfect fit to use CHIRPS data to calculate the SPI.

 How does DSAT work?